imomaliev/blog/blog/src/content/building-the-blog-while-flying-it/07-the-strongest-principle-of-the-blogs-growth-lies-in-the-human-choice-to-deploy-it.md

 ### Workflow from example

-Documentation provides example workflow file that uses [Hugo setup](https://github.com/marketplace/actions/hugo-setup) action in the "Build Hugo With GitHub Action" section.
-It is ok to use it, but I will use combination of 2 examples from [Hugo setup's README](https://github.com/peaceiris/actions-hugo#%EF%B8%8F-create-your-workflow) because it has [example for projects using PostCSS](https://github.com/peaceiris/actions-hugo#%EF%B8%8F-workflow-for-autoprefixer-and-postcss-cli).
+Documentation provides example workflow file that uses [GitHub Actions for Hugo](https://github.com/marketplace/actions/hugo-setup) action in the "Build Hugo With GitHub Action" section.
+It is ok to use it, but I will use combination of 2 examples from [GitHub Actions for Hugo's README](https://github.com/peaceiris/actions-hugo#%EF%B8%8F-create-your-workflow) because it has [example for projects using PostCSS](https://github.com/peaceiris/actions-hugo#%EF%B8%8F-workflow-for-autoprefixer-and-postcss-cli).

 <!-- https://github.com/prettier/prettier/issues/7666 -->
 <!-- prettier-ignore -->